-This consent form is for the treatment of hairy cell leukemia (HCL) with cladribine (also called 2-chlorodeoxyadenosine or CdA) and rituximab.
-Cladribine is a chemotherapy agent known to be very effective in the treatment of hairy cell leukemia and is considered standard of care, but it is not known to be able to cure the disease.
-Rituximab, also called rituxan, is a drug that attacks hairy cells and may kill them either by causing the cells to kill themselves, or by getting the immune system to kill the cells.
-Rituximab is effective in hairy cell leukemia but is not considered standard treatment and it has not been used as long as cladribine for this disease.
-Rituximab works by attacking cancerous white blood cells, which helps to destroy the hairy cells; it is an infusion given intravenously (through a vein in your arm) over several hours.
-Rituximab has been approved by the Food and Drug Administration (FDA) for use in patients with a form of cancer called low-grade or follicular Non-Hodgkin's Lymphoma (NHL), diffuse large B-cell Non-Hodgkin's Lymphoma (NHL) and for certain patients with rheumatoid arthritis.
+This consent form is for the treatment of hairy cell leukemia (HCL) and HCL variant with pentostatin and rituximab or bendamustine plus rituximab.
+Another name for rituximab is Rituxan.
+Rituximab is a monoclonal antibody which binds to the hairy cells and may kill them either by causing the cells to kill themselves, or by getting the immune system to kill the cells.
+Rituximab is also effective in HCL but is not considered standard treatment and it has not been used as long as cladribine or pentostatin for this disease.
+Antibodies are proteins that can protect the body from foreign invaders, such as bacteria and viruses, by binding to substances called antigens.
+Rituximab works by binding to a protein, called the CD20 protein (which is found on the surface of normal and cancerous B-lymphocytes), which helps to destroy the B-lymphocytes.
+It is given intravenously (through a vein) over a period of several hours.
+Rituximab has been approved by the Food and Drug Administration (FDA) for several forms of leukemia, lymphoma and rheumatoid arthritis.
+Bendamustine is a chemotherapy drug which is given intravenously.